Step-by-step guide to Winter health

 The ‘I’m too clogged up to breathe’ phase

-To unblock your sinus passages, ease painful congestion and help your head feel clearer, take a traditional Chinese herbal formula that contains xanthium (cockleburr), magnolia flower, Asian wild mint and white angelica.
-Houttuynia (fishwort) may also be beneficial because it has anti-infective properties and has traditionally been used to address both blocked and runny noses.
+To unblock your sinus passages, ease painful congestion and help your head feel clearer, try a blend of herbs used in TCM, such as xanthium (cockleburr), magnolia flower, Asian wild mint and white angelica.
+Houttuynia (fishwort) may also be beneficial because it has anti-infective properties and has traditionally been used to address both blocked and runny noses in TCM.

 The ‘I just can’t shake this cough’ phase

 Coughing often occurs at the tail end of an upper respiratory tract infection, and can be quite debilitating, especially as it sometimes persists for several weeks after other symptoms have cleared up.